Feeling a little cabin fever yet? In this new world of social distancing, most of us have been spending a lot more time at home than we used to.

 Select your wardrobe, opting for pieces that will make you feel great - whether that’s your sexiest drawers or your coziest, a cute dress, a chic loungewear set, or your most beloved bathrobe.
 Whether you’re planning a relaxing staycation, a fun staycation, a romantic or family event with others, or a solo staycation, this is a special time.
 Clothing is a powerful way of signifying that - even if no one else is watching.

-Curating what you’ll use during this time and packing a bag of essential travel accessories with care and thought are rituals of travel.
+Curating what you’ll use during this time and packing a bag of essentials with care and thought are rituals of travel.
 They set a tone that a journey is about to begin.
 So don’t be shy - get out your chic vintage luggage or that gorgeous weekender bag you adore and fill it with your favorite things.
-If your staycation involves a makeover, make your makeup playtime luxe and fun by loading your most adventurous shades into the BÉIS Cosmetic Case in Metallic Pink.
+If your staycation involves a makeover, make your makeup playtime luxe and fun by loading your most adventurous shades into your makeup case.
 We’re living through strange, challenging times, and going out on a creative limb for self-care is totally called for when you’re feeling it.

 What to do on your staycation